 - Change.
 Employees may feel disengaged when your business is undergoing change.

 As well as the risk of employee absence, workplace stress can also have other effects on your business.
 Productivity amongst employees can be severely impacted by work-related stress.
-According to the HSE, 12.5 million working days were lost in 2016/17 due to stress, depression or anxiety2.
+According to the HSE, 12.8 million working days were lost in 2018/19 due to work-related stress, depression and anxiety2.
 As well as having a negative effect on productivity, stress can also have a big impact on morale within your team.
 This can manifest in the form of employees feeling disengaged with the company and the difference that their role makes.